Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Introduction

 This problem originated in two seemingly unrelated theories.
 First, such curves are the boundaries of 2-dimensional bodies that float in equilibrium in all positions -- to describe such bodies (in all dimensions) is S.~Ulam's problem in flotation theory, see \cite{Mau}, problem 19.

-Second, an interesting problem in the study of a bicycle kinematics is to describe the pairs of front and rear bicycle tracks for which one cannot determine the direction of the bicycle motion.
+Second, an interesting problem in the study of the bicycle kinematics is to describe the pairs of front and rear bicycle tracks for which one cannot determine the direction of the bicycle motion.
 The above mentioned curves appear in this problem as the front tracks in such ambiguous pairs; they are referred to as {\em bicycle curves}.
-See \cite{{LT}} for a survey of this approach to bicycle kinematics.
+See \cite{{FLT}} for a survey of this approach to the bicycle kinematics.

 This geometric problem is intimately related to another completely integrable equation of soliton type, the filament -- or binormal, or smoke ring, or local induction -- equation; more precisely, to the planar filament equation.